alicika/journal/README.md

-my blog to explicitly show my learning path.
+<h1> My current blog to explicitly show my learning path. <h1>
+Powered with zola, a rust-built static site background.

+You can go on to the page through.